TERREMEMBER/znbase/docs/content/stable/secure/authentication/ldap-authentication.md

 ## Example

-To use LDAP password authentication on a new YugabyteDB cluster, follow these steps
+To use LDAP password authentication on a new ZNbaseDB cluster, follow these steps

 1. Use  `--ysql_hba_conf_csv` config flag to enable LDAP authentication on YB-TServer.
-Use the below configuration to start a YugabyteDB cluster.
+Use the below configuration to start a ZNbaseDB cluster.

     ```
-    --ysql_hba_conf_csv='host all yugabyte 127.0.0.1/0 password,"host   all         all      0.0.0.0/0  ldap ldapserver=ldap.forumsys.com ldapprefix=""uid="" ldapsuffix="", dc=example, dc=com"" ldapport=389"'
+    --ysql_hba_conf_csv='host all ZNbase 127.0.0.1/0 password,"host   all         all      0.0.0.0/0  ldap ldapserver=ldap.forumsys.com ldapprefix=""uid="" ldapsuffix="", dc=example, dc=com"" ldapport=389"'
     ```

     {{< note title="Note" >}}
-    In the above sample configuration, we are using an [online LDAP test server](https://www.forumsys.com/tutorials/integration-how-to/ldap/online-ldap-test-server/) for setting up the LDAP authentication with YugabyteDB.
+    In the above sample configuration, we are using an [online LDAP test server](https://www.forumsys.com/tutorials/integration-how-to/ldap/online-ldap-test-server/) for setting up the LDAP authentication with ZNbaseDB.
     {{< /note >}}

     For Convenience we use two host based authentication (HBA) rules.

-    *   The first HBA rule` host all yugabyte 127.0.0.1/0 password` allows access from the localhost (127.0.0.1) to the admin user (yugabyte) with password authentication.
-This allows the administrator to log in with the yugabyte user for setting up the roles (and permissions) for the LDAP users.
+    *   The first HBA rule` host all ZNbase 127.0.0.1/0 password` allows access from the localhost (127.0.0.1) to the admin user (ZNbase) with password authentication.
+This allows the administrator to log in with the ZNbase user for setting up the roles (and permissions) for the LDAP users.
     *   The second HBA rule configures LDAP authentication for all other user/host pairs.
 We use simple bind with a uid-based username (ldapprefix) and a suffix defining the domain component (dc).

-2. Start the YugabyteDB cluster.
+2. Start the ZNbaseDB cluster.

-3. Open the YSQL shell (ysqlsh), specifying the `yugabyte` user and prompting for the password.
+3. Open the YSQL shell (ysqlsh), specifying the `ZNbase` user and prompting for the password.

     ```
-    $ ./ysqlsh -U yugabyte -W
+    $ ./ysqlsh -U ZNbase -W
     ```

-    When prompted for the password, enter the yugabyte password (default is `yugabyte`).
+    When prompted for the password, enter the ZNbase password (default is `ZNbase`).
 You should be able to login and see a response like below.

     ```
     ysqlsh (11.2-YB-2.3.3.0-b0)
     Type "help" for help.

-    yugabyte=#
+    ZNbase=#
     ```

 4. To display the current values in the` ysql_hba.conf` file, run the following `SHOW` statement to get the file location:

     ```
-    yugabyte=# SHOW hba_file;
+    ZNbase=# SHOW hba_file;

                          hba_file
     -------------------------------------------------------
-     /Users/yugabyte/yugabyte-data/node-1/disk-1/pg_data/ysql_hba.conf
+     /Users/ZNbase/ZNbase-data/node-1/disk-1/pg_data/ysql_hba.conf
     (1 row)
     ```